d-sfounis/Bluechain/README.md

-This is the BlueChian initial commit!
+This is the BlueChain initial commit!

+TODO: Include everything in this Readme :)